vuolen/reaktor-k20/README.md

 # reaktor-k20

-My solution for Reaktor's 2020 summer job [pre-assignment](https://www.reaktor.com/junior-dev-assignment/).
+My solution for Reaktor's 2020 summer job pre-assignment:

+>On Debian and Ubuntu systems, there is a file /var/lib/dpkg/status, that holds information about software packages that the system knows about.
+Write a small program in a programming language of your choice that exposes some key information about packages in the file via an HTML interface.

 ## Usage